cn2673/1D-Quantum-Mechanical-Dynamics-Calculations-Using-DVR-with-Hermite-Functions-in-Python/README.md

 **"Arginine: II.
 Interactions of Its Salt Bridges with Branched Aliphatic Side Chains"**

-The code is based on the DVR formulation of the solutions by Bačić and Light [Annu.
+The code is based on the DVR formulation of quantum vibrational dynamics, following the approach of Bačić and Light [Annu.
 Rev. Phys.
 Chem.
 40 (1989) 469-498].

 This repository contains Python code for performing 1D quantum dynamics calculation of vibrational states in a predefined potential.
 In our example, we used it for a double-well potential, a fitted quartic potential obtained from ab initio points.
 The method uses a **finite basis representation (FBR)** of Hermite functions, which is transformed into a **discrete variable representation (DVR)** via diagonalization of the position operator.

-This method enables the construction of the full quantum Hamiltonian—including both kinetic and potential energy terms.
-The DVR transformation allows for a straightforward computation of the potential energy and efficient diagonalization of the total Hamiltonian.
+This method enables the construction of the full quantum Hamiltonian, including both kinetic and potential energy.
+The DVR transformation allows for a straightforward computation of the potential energy and diagonalization of the total Hamiltonian.

-This approach is commonly used to study proton tunneling, hydrogen transfer, and vibrational dynamics in low-dimensional quantum systems, such as those found in salt bridges, biomolecular hydrogen bonds, and model tunneling coordinates.
+This approach is commonly used to study proton tunneling, hydrogen transfer, and vibrational dynamics in quantum systems, such as those found in salt bridges, hydrogen bonds, and  tunneling.

 ## The main notebook is located in: